CulturesSupports/Local_developer/README.md

 -------------

-- we practice built for local post project and focus on local host demands
+- we practice built for local host project and focus on local host demands

 - Reason is we built for trigger port routing to the client packages
 - and opposite to better control them remote from where we run the build